christineiym/newEST/README.md

 # newEST
 News app centering around Entertainment, Sports, and Technology

+Tested in Google Chrome and Firefox on Windows 10

-Requirements include gunicorn and django-heroku.
+Requirements (requirements.txt) include gunicorn and django-heroku.
 Thank you to Capital One for providing the NewsAPI Key.